dsc-courses/bpd-reference/docs/documentation/building-organizing/bpd.read_csv().md

         <!-- Input -->
         <dt className='term'>Input:</dt>
         <dd className='parameter'>filepath : <em>string, path object, file-like object.</em></dd>
-        <dd className='parameter-description'>Any valid string path is acceptable.
-The string could also be a URL.</dd>
+        <dd className='parameter-description'>This should give a path to the CSV relative to the location of the notebook, or a URL that points to a CSV file.
+This must be a string, so don't forget to use quotes.</dd>
         <!-- Returns -->
         <dt className='term'>Returns:</dt>
-        <dd>df - DataFrame with read csv file.</dd>
+        <dd>df - DataFrame with the contents of the CSV file.</dd>
         <!-- Return Type -->
         <dt className='term'>Return Type:</dt>
         <dd>DataFrame</dd>